louwrentius/fio-plot/README.md

 [queuedepthlowhigh01]: https://louwrentius.com/static/images/impactofqueuedepth.png

+### 2D chart to compare benchmark results

+The compare chart shows the results from multiple benchmarks in one graph.

+![shortlabel][shortlabel]

+*Please note that the RAID10 results are skewed due to agressive write caching of the hard drives in this example*

 ### 3D chart
 A 3D bar chart that plots both queue depth an numjobs against either latency or IOPs.